S1monXuan/2023Spr_projects_catan_simulation/README.md

   - Pasture: Resources number 5, Produce Wool, 4 in total
   - Desert: Resources number 0 Produce Nothing, 1 in total
 - Number
-Each terrain, except Desert, has a special points between 2 to 14, except 7.
+Each terrain, except Desert, has a special points between 2 and 14, except 7.
 - Harbor
 Some terrains located on the edge of the board may have harbors.
 There are 2 main types of harbors: Generic Harbor and Special Harbor.
 Player could exchange 3 identical resources for any 1 other resource during trade phase if owns a generic Harbor.